Cosmelon/financecalc/readme.txt

 These are finance programs for the TI-84 Plus CE platform.
+They're are all seprate so you can choose what programs you want individually or you can use the menu program which combines all of them together.

 Programs included:
 - compound interest